ManarAbdulrahman/Level-3-project/documents/dairy.md

 # Day 13
  I'm about to try deploying the microservices with tekton.
-EOD finally succeeded, i deployed catalogue using tekton.i have tried several methods and finally one of them worked,but i was getting the "path to yaml file not found" and the problem was because i was putting the args for the params in the same line. i had to put each flag and command in a separate line.I had to use role and roleBinding to run the pipeline and pipelineRun.
+EOD finally succeeded, i deployed catalogue using tekton.i have tried several methods and finally one of them worked,but i was getting the "path to yaml file not found" and the problem was because i was putting the args for the params in the same line.

+I had to put each flag and command in a separate line.I had to use role and roleBinding to run the pipeline and pipelineRun.

 # Day 14
 &#x1F537; I deployed each microservice in tekton (finally). but i don't get it what tis the point of the pipeline if it needs to run each task before..it's already running why would i run it again in a pipeline broo.